 After experiencing a ruptured AVM in her early 20’s Stephanie Ho has now been on the stroke recovery journey for more than 10 years.
 In that time she has had to overcome a lot of obstacles including readjusting with her new self and dealing with lost friendships and discovering new ways to be herself.

 01:04:36 The more we do it the easier it gets

 I particularly love the word that you use, which is reinventing yourself.
 I think that’s very true.
 And it could be the single difference between how well you recover.
-And I don’t just mean physically I mean, mentally, being able to face yourself and look yourself in the mirror and realize that the person that you once was the one that everyone still identifies you with, because you still have the same face needs to be reinvented.
+And I don’t just mean physically I mean, mentally, being able to face yourself and look yourself in the mirror and realize that the person that you once were the one that everyone still identifies you with, because you still have the same face needs to be reinvented.

-When you go through a life-altering event, you are shaken up to the core and it’s only natural for you to kind of shift everything, your values, what you believe in, what you care about out the window and start rebuilding from scratch.
+When you go through a life-altering event, you are shaken up to the core and it’s only natural for you to kind of shift everything, your values, what you believe in, what you care about out the window, and start rebuilding from scratch.

 This is recovery after stroke with Bill Gasiamis, helping you go from where you are to where you’d rather be.